 A scheme which pairs composers with amateur choirs, orchestras, and ensembles for one year to collaborate in the creation of new work lasting around 10 minutes.

-A year-long scheme which develops four composers aged 18-29, through workshops, mentoring and performance.
+A year-long scheme for four composers aged 18-29, through workshops, mentoring and performance.

 - The Night With… - Call for scores